 Other than that, you can be completely entertained by the offerings of the current streaming services.
 Here is a quick breakdown of each service I use and what I use them for:

 This is my go-to for watching mindless TV.
 My favorite thing to do is a pick a show and watch the entire series from beginning to end, whether it be Lost or Cheers.
 The best part?
 It’s only $8/month for the streaming service.
 That’s a hell of a lot cheaper than the $100+ you are spending on cable.
 What else do I use Netflix for?
 Watching old movies.
 Watching a limited number of newly released movies.
 Catching up on seasons of TV shows that I missed from the previous season.
-If you are interested in checking out Netflix, you can get a 30-day free trial here.

 While Netflix’s selection is vast, it is slightly lacking, especially compared to Amazon’s Instant Video, which is free for Amazon Prime users.
 If you are looking for a new release or just a movie or show that isn’t offered on Netflix or Hulu, the next best place to check is Amazon.
 Their Instant Video section lets you rent or buy movies and shows to stream online or download, and an Amazon Prime membership ($79/year) — which also gives you free 2-day shipping on most Amazon items — will give you free access to much of the Amazon Instant Video library.
-If you want to check out Amazon Instant Video or are just interested in trying out Amazon Prime, get a 30-day free trial here.

 This is where I go to watch the latest episodes of my favorite TV shows.
 Sure, I have to wait a day after the show airs, but with DVRs and On-Demand services, no one really watches shows live anymore anyway.
 Hulu has a great selection, everything from Bravo shows to the latest Glee.
 Hulu is also $8/month, so between Hulu, Amazon and Netflix, you are only spending $22.50/month on your TV viewing.
-If you want to check out Hulu, get a 1 week free trial here.

 Redbox Instant: If you like renting your movies from the Redbox kiosks at your local grocery store, but sometimes don’t feel like leaving your couch to get them, this is a great service.
 You even get 4 credits for the physical rental kiosks when you sign up for the streaming service, which is $8/month.
 If you are interested in checking out Redbox Instant, you can get a 30-day free trial here.